Women Talking, Miriam Toews

 I came across Women Talking because Margaret Atwood tweeted about it.
 The costume of Atwood’s handmaidens closely resembles dress worn by the Mennonites.
 They talk about not having a voice and living in the wrong place and age, and Toews underlines this by showing how with their unusual language they will only ever communicate with the outside world through a translator.

-“I’ve always been trying to challenge the patriarchy, specifically of my Mennonite community, but I’m concerned with the suppression of girls and women especially, and any place in the world that falls under fundamentalist, authoritarian thinking,” says Toews told The Guardian.
+“I’ve always been trying to challenge the patriarchy, specifically of my Mennonite community, but I’m concerned with the suppression of girls and women especially, and any place in the world that falls under fundamentalist, authoritarian thinking,” Toews told The Guardian.
 “I think in my work, and in my life, I’ve always been attempting to, as they used to say, stick it to the man.”